indexed-finance/docs/protocol/governance.md

 ## Keepers

 The 5% allocation for keepers is currently held by the timelock contract and will be transferred once we complete development and testing of the keeper bot and contract.
 Until then we will trigger the updates ourselves, and anyone else can do so on Etherscan.

-## Liquidity Mining

-The initial liquidity mining period will begin on December 22 and continue for 30 days.
-Users will be able to mine NDX by staking CC10, DEFI5 or the Uniswap LP tokens for their respective WETH pairs.
-Each pool will receive 625,000 NDX in total.